ShirleyXW/User_Documentation/User_Doc/docs/project_planning.md

 ### <span style="color:grey"> Conclusion </span>

 Now, you successfully created a Canvas for a channel and a reminder.
-And you can:
+Now you can:

 * Showcase the project plan with your teammates
 * Stay organized and on track by receiving timely reminders for important tasks